 There are a number of common sports injuries, and many of them involve the feet and ankles.
 Some common sports injuries are:

 Ankle sprains can happen during sports and other activities.
 Ankle sprains can cause pain, swelling, and inflammation.
 In the most serious ankle sprains, you can stretch or tear your ankle ligaments and cause even worse pain.

 Fractures can happen in a few different ways.
 Sometimes, a fracture happens when you collide with someone else or when you fall the wrong way.
 In other cases, small cracks called stress fractures can happen after repeated strain.

 For example, a runner may develop a stress fracture in their ankle when training for a marathon.
 Depending on the type of fracture, the pain can be either immediate and severe or more subtle and gradual.

 Your Achilles tendon, which joins your calf muscle to your heel, is crucial for normal foot and leg motion.
 Achilles tendon injuries often occur in sports athletes who train hard on the weekends but not during the week.
 Extreme stress on your Achilles tendon, especially in a short period of time, can cause inflammation or even rupture.

-If you're dealing with any of these foot or ankle injuries, it's important that you don't continue physical activity until you get checked out by your Great Lakes Foot and Ankle Institute PC podiatrist.
+If you're dealing with any of these foot or ankle injuries, it's important that you don't continue physical activity until you get checked out by your Great Lakes Foot and Ankle Institute podiatrist.
 Sports injuries can turn chronic if you don't get help.